This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you make a purchase through my link.

 Act As If It Is Impossible to Fail

-Brande writes about the necessity of forgetting about our past failures and starting new each time.
+Brande writes about the need to forget our failures and start new each time.
 Acting as if it is impossible to fail becomes a self-fulfilling prophecy.
 Your whole demeanor and approach to life alters for the better.
-Instead of being defeated before you even begin, you’re empowered from the very outset.
+You’re empowered from the outset instead of being defeated before you begin.

-“If you can imaginatively capture the state of mind which would be yours if you knew you were going towards a prearranged and inevitable success, the first result will be a tremendous surge of vitality, of freshness.
-Then … it will seem as though your mind gave a great sigh of relief, of gratitude for the liberation, and stretched itself to its fullest extent. … There will appear an extension of capacity which seems more than normal. … You will find that each hour of unhampered activity opens out into a promise of others in the future.
-There may actually be some embarrassment from seeing too many expanding possibilities until you have learned to organize your new life.” – Dorothea Brande
+“If you can imaginatively capture the state of mind which would be yours if you knew you were going (toward) a prearranged and inevitable success, the first result will be a tremendous surge of (energy).
+Then … it will seem as though your mind gave a great sigh of relief, of gratitude for the liberation, and stretched itself to its fullest extent. … There will appear an extension of capacity which seems more than normal. … You will find … each hour of unhampered activity opens out into a promise of others in the future.
+There may … be some embarrassment from seeing too many expanding possibilities until you have learned to organize your new life.” – Dorothea Brande

-Forgetting about your failures and indeed letting go of the Will to Fail, you open up energy and abilities that you didn’t realize you have.
+Forgetting about your failures and letting go of the Will to Fail, you open up energy and abilities you didn’t realize you had.
 And you’ve had them all along.
 You’ve stopped turning fears into realities.
-You get to recognize that you’re more powerful than fear itself.
-Life gets to be exciting as you awaken to the giant within that you are.
+You’ll recognize you’re more powerful than fear itself.
+Life gets exciting as you awaken to the giant within that you are.

 “Think back to … a success. … It needn’t be, even remotely, success in the adult work you hope to do.
-What you want to recapture is the state of mind in which you once succeeded. … Recapture the steady, confident feeling that was yours when you knew … you could do the thing that was necessary, that what you were about to do was well within your powers.
+What you want to recapture is the state of mind in which you once succeeded. … Recapture the steady, confident feeling … when you knew … you could do the (necessary thing), that what you were about to do was well within your powers.
 Try to bring back as clearly as you can every surrounding circumstance of that moment.” – Dorothea Brande

 I’ve done this before.
-The key though is to keep doing it.
-Do it consistently as a habit.
+The key is to keep doing it consistently as a habit.
 My trouble has been that I’ve allowed my memory of the past to get in the way of creating a new future.
-I’ve kept my memory as an excuse to not even try or to make certain that I would fail even if I did attempt something.
-I find it very useful and practical that Brande states the necessity of forgetting about past failures in order to make success possible.
-It’s probably the only real way that works well enough.
+I’ve kept my memory as an excuse not to try or to make certain I would fail even if I attempted something.
+I find it very useful and practical that Brande states the necessity of forgetting past failures to make success possible.

-“Fix your attention on that, for that is to be your working frame of mind.
-Until you can reach it, refuse to begin, but insist to yourself on reaching it as soon as possible.
-When you have found the mood, hold it steadily for a while, as if waiting for a word of command.
-All at once you will feel a release of energy.
+“(Focus) your attention on that, for that is to be your working frame of mind. … When you have found the mood, hold it steadily, … as if waiting for a word of command.
+All at once, you will feel a release of energy.
 You have received from yourself your working orders, and you can begin.
-You will see that you no longer have to push yourself to do the work.
-All your energy is free to push the work alone.” – Dorothea Brande
+You will … no longer have to push yourself to do the work.
+All your energy is free to push the work (along).” – Dorothea Brande

-“Do something every day towards your intention, however remote your goal may have to be.” – Dorothea Brande
+“Do something every day (toward) your intention, however remote your goal may have to be.” – Dorothea Brande

 Lifting Your Life Out of Slavery

-Throughout “Wake Up and Live,” Brande provides plenty of wise advice for what to be doing as you take the action to improve your life.
+Throughout “Wake Up and Live,” Brande provides plenty of wise advice for what to do as you take action to improve your life.

 Thought by thought.
 Breath by breath.
 Step by step.
-You get to move forward and show yourself that what you used to consider impossible is possible after all.
+You move forward and show that what you used to consider impossible is possible after all.

-“Always your first question to yourself should be, “What would I be doing now if it were really impossible for me to fail at?” … Whatever it is, by thinking, you can discover easily what the first step would be.” – Dorothea Brande
+“Always your first question to yourself should be, “What would I be doing now if it were … impossible for me to fail?” … Whatever it is, by thinking, you can discover easily what the first step would be.” – Dorothea Brande

-As you take the first step, you’ll ask yourself what the next step is and so on.
-You may only need to know what each step is when it’s time to take it.
-As you keep taking each step, you’ll form proof that you really have what it takes to keep going.
+As you take the first step, you’ll ask yourself what the next step is, and so on.
+You may only need to know each step when it’s time to take it.
+As you take each step, you’ll form proof that you have what it takes to continue.
 Your momentum will carry you along.

 I’ve found that to be the case with this website.
 In the beginning, progress was slow.
 I didn’t write as many posts in a month as I do now.
 Over time, the results kept adding up.
-I saw that I am capable of writing on a consistent basis, so I increased my output.
+I saw that I could write consistently, so I increased my output.
 I have written goals for how far along I want the website to be by certain checkpoints, and I’m on track to meet one of those goals this week.

 I remind you to be encouraged.
 It might not look like you’re making much progress, and that’s understandable.
-Each action adds up over time, and you eventually reach a point where you see that yes, you have accomplished plenty.
-And it’s plenty to be proud of.
+Each action adds up, and you eventually reach a point where you see that you have accomplished plenty.

 Brande also writes about going over the day in your imagination before you begin it so you can prepare yourself to have the best results possible.
 You’re acting as if it’s impossible to fail.